 Workshops that work well:

-I want to write succinct user needs which explain the problem,
+I want to write clear user needs which describe the problem,

-so I can highlight the user's perspective during development."
+so that I can explain the user perspective during development."

 Once researched, I turn my findings into user needs.
 These explain the problems and I can then prioritise them.

 A well designed interface looks good, answers a need, and speaks to the user in their language.